spack/spack-tutorial/tutorial_environments.rst

-``spack.yaml`` and ``spack.lock`` correspond to two fundamental concepts in Spack, but for environments:
+``spack.yaml`` and ``spack.lock`` correspond to two fundamental concepts in Spack:

   * ``spack.yaml`` is the set of *abstract* specs and configuration that you want to install.
-  * ``spack.lock`` is the set of all fully *concretized* specs generated from concretizing ``spack.yaml``
+  * ``spack.lock`` is the set of all fully *concrete* specs generated from concretizing ``spack.yaml``

+In this sense, you can think of environments as generalizations of specs, but for sets of packages.

-Using either of these, you can recreate an environment that someone else built.  ``spack env create`` takes an extra optional argument, which can be either a ``spack.yaml`` or a ``spack.lock`` file:
+``spack.yaml`` and ``spack.lock`` both allow you to recreate an environment that someone else built.
+You can pass either as an argument to ``spack env create``:

 .. literalinclude:: outputs/environments/create-from-file-1.out
    :language: console

-Both of these create a new environment from the old one, but which one you choose to use depends on your needs:
+Both of these create a new environment from the old one, but which one you choose depends on your needs:

-#. ``abstract``: copying the yaml file allows someone else to build your
+#. ``abstract``: copying the ``spack.yaml`` file allows someone else to build
-   *requirements*, potentially a different way.
+your *requirements*, potentially a different way.

-#. ``concrete``: copying the lock file allows someone else to rebuild
+#. ``concrete``: copying the ``spack.lock`` file allows someone else to rebuild
    your *installation* exactly as you built it.

 The first use case can *re-concretize* the same specs on new platforms in order to build, but it will preserve the abstract requirements.
-The second use case (currently) requires you to be on the same machine, but it retains all decisions made during concretization and is faithful to a prior install.
+The second use case (currently) requires you to be on the same type of machine, but it retains all decisions made during concretization and is faithful to a prior install.